tuhh-softsec/vul4j/src/examples/rss/readme.txt

 relying on these classes will be the need to include an additional JAR file (commons-digester-rss.jar) in their classpath.

-A packaged distribution can be created by using ant:
+A packaged distribution can be created by using Apache Maven:

-1 Copy build.properties.sample to build.properties and edit the properties to match those on your local system
-2 run ant dist
+* to compile:
+  mvn compile

+* to build the jar artifact
+  mvn package

+* to run:
+  mvn verify

+Alternatively, you can set up your CLASSPATH appropriately, and run the example directly.